techidaily/site-win11-tips/source/_posts/remedies-for-no-powershell-found-on-your-windows-device.md

  Windows will download and install the most recent version of PowerShell.
 Following that, you should be able to access PowerShell.

  Using Command Prompt isn't the only way to update PowerShell on Windows.
-If you want to learn other methods, check our guide on[how to install or update PowerShell on Windows](https://www.makeuseof.com/windows-11-powershell-install-update/) .
+If you want to learn other methods, check our guide on [how to install or update PowerShell on Windows](https://www.makeuseof.com/windows-11-powershell-install-update/) .

 ## 6\.
 Create a New User Account